 Navigating Conflict

-When we argue with out partner, it feels threatening.
+When we argue with our partner, it feels threatening.
 Our body goes into fight or flight mode.
-This is also called flooding.
+This is called flooding.
 When we’re flooded, it’s hard to stay in our “wise mind.”
 It’s easy to get caught in black and white thinking, criticism, or defensiveness.
-Our partner no longer seems like our teammate, but our opponent.
 Once we’re in a flooded state, it’s hard to solve the content of the issue (i.e. where to spend the holidays), because the process (i.e. attacking and defending) gets in the way.

 Relationships at every stage